Gastroscopy

 Recovery and Aftercare

-After a gastroscopy, attention to recovery and aftercare ensures a smooth transition back to normal activities.
+After a gastroscopy, paying attention to the recovery and aftercare instructions ensures a smooth transition back to normal activities.
 Here’s what patients can typically expect:

 Dr Thng Yongxian